Impact

 We have big ambitions for the next six years and beyond.

-By 2030, we plan to reach 30 total food forests in our coalition.
+By 2030, we plan to break ground on 30 total food forests across our coalition.

 Within those sites and communities, BFFC will continue to engage with and activate neighborhood leadership, who will continue the work of sustaining perennial food gardens that teach climate resilience and build cross-cultural, intergenerational community connections.